 - Lighting: Make sure your lighting doesn’t cast any strange shadows.
 Overhead lights can create this effect, especially on faces.
 People appear much better on camera with lights that point directly at them, so turn off the overheads and add a light in front of their faces to capture the best shots possible.

 - Action!
 If you’re ready to record, go for it.
 Make sure to review your recordings each time so you know if something needs to be fixed.
 You will want to get a few takes for each video just to be sure you absolutely have what you need.
 If you’re confident that you’ve captured everything, it’s now time to edit, save and use your videos.

 Whether you choose to concept, create and edit your dental website videos on your own, or select a reputable dental marketing company to come into your office and do it for you, the important thing is that your efforts result in some quality, interesting and fun videos to showcase as part of your dental marketing.
-Now post them to your website, Facebook, Twitter and send links in e-newsletters.
+Now incorporate them in your dental office website design, post them on Facebook and Instagram, and send links in e-newsletters.
 You’ll see website visitors spending more time on your site, and you’ll build trust with potential patients.